-The Somerton supply area has limited load transfer capacity to adjacent supply areas, which constrains the ability to reduce the reliability impacts in the event of an asset failure at ST. This limitation is therefore relevant when comparing options that provide different levels of transfer capacity.
+The Somerton supply area has a limited level of load transfer capacity to adjacent supply areas that can reduce the reliability impacts of an asset failure at ST and this is therefore considered to be relevant with respect to differentiating between options that provide different levels of transfer capacity.

-JEN has incorporated changes in load transfer capacity into the involuntary load shedding market benefit assessment in this RIT-D.
+JEN has captured the changes in load transfer capacity as a part of the involuntary load shedding market benefit in this RIT-D.